-They would steal a car from another county (Newton County Indiana more than likely), and would drive back to Gary, Indiana, and rob liquor stores, gas stations, and even drunk patrons leaving a bar or tavern.
+They would steal a car from another county—Newton County, Indiana more than likely—and would drive back to Gary, Indiana to rob liquor stores, gas stations, and even drunk patrons leaving a bar or tavern.

-- Never use a getaway car that can be registered back to you OR anyone you know - anyone!
+Never use a getaway car that can be traced back to you or anyone you know...anyone!

 - Dark blue

 He laughed when I asked which car he preferred to steal before needing it as a getaway car.
 "A fast one," he said.